SEO with Next.js App Router: Adding Structured Data for Rich Results

 JSON-LD stands for JavaScript Object Notation for Linked Data.
 It’s a way to describe your website’s content so that search engines understand not just what’s on the page but how everything is connected.

-• Nestlé reported 82% higher CTR from rich result pages.
+• Nestlé reported an 82% higher click-through rate for pages showing rich results.

 In short: JSON-LD helps your content stand out in search, improves click-through rates, and gives users more reason to engage with your site.